Development in progress!

 // your code goes here

-Grid can be initialized either with set of cells or HexGrid can generate some of standard shapes for you.
+Grids can be initialized either with a set of cell coordinates, or HexGrid can generate some standard shaped grids for you.

 ...